Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: Related Works

-Our work is also related to affordance-based manipulation, where affordance describes which object-surface regions are suitable for interaction with the robot.
-Substantial research has focused on predicting and leveraging affordance maps for grasping tasks \cite{hermans2011affordance, geng2022end, xu2021affordance, chu2019toward, chu2019learning, jiang2021synergies, li2025learning}.
-Recently, foundation models with strong semantic reasoning have further been used to infer affordance for robotic tasks \cite{huang2023grounded, ji2025robobrain, tang2025roboafford, li2024manipllm, song2025maniplvm, tong2024oval}.
-Affordance prediction alone only indicates \emph{where} to make contact and lacks guidance on \emph{how} to act after contact, while remaining static during manipulation.
-Our method addresses this by dynamically predicting contact intentions online and coupling them with a physics-based planner to generate adaptive, physically grounded non-prehensile motions.
+\paragraph{Robot Manipulation Based on Affordance} Our work is also related to affordance-based manipulation, where affordance describes the contact location.
+However, most of the research has focused grasping tasks \cite{hermans2011affordance, geng2022end, xu2021affordance, chu2019toward, chu2019learning, jiang2021synergies, li2025learning}.
+Recently, foundation models have further been used to infer affordance for robotic tasks \cite{huang2023grounded, ji2025robobrain, tang2025roboafford, li2024manipllm, song2025maniplvm, tong2024oval}.
+Affordance prediction only indicates \emph{where} to make contact and lacks guidance on \emph{how} to act after contact.
+Our method addresses dynamically predicting contact intentions online, allowing the policy to switch contact locations as the object state evolves, and coupling them with a physics-based planner to generate adaptive, physically grounded non-prehensile motions.